dotnet/docs-maui/docs/user-interface/controls/webview.md

 ## Perform navigation

-`WebView` supports programmatic navigation with the `GoBack` and `GoForward` methods.
-These methods enable navigation through the `WebView` page stack, and should only be called after inspecting the values of the `CanGoBack` and `CanGoForward` properties:
+<xref:Microsoft.Maui.Controls.WebView> supports programmatic navigation with the `GoBack` and `GoForward` methods.
+These methods enable navigation through the <xref:Microsoft.Maui.Controls.WebView> page stack, and should only be called after inspecting the values of the `CanGoBack` and `CanGoForward` properties:

 ```csharp
 WebView webView = new WebView();